mui/material-ui/docs/data/material/migration/migration-v4/v5-component-changes.md

 All other changes must be handled manually.
 :::

-As the core components use emotion as their style engine, the props used by emotion are not intercepted.
+As the core components use Emotion as their style engine, the props used by Emotion are not intercepted.
 The prop `as` in the following code snippet will not be propagated to `SomeOtherComponent`.

 ```jsx
 <MuiComponent component={SomeOtherComponent} as="button" />